brian-mouton-at-fis/pgp-stream-poc/README.md

 The purpose of this proof of concept (PoC) is to find a way to encrypt and decrypt files in chunks allowing the processing of VERY large files without running out of memory.

+For encryption `VirtualLineStream` offers up a simplified way of providing lines for encryption.
+EncryptionUtils includes a helper method for encrypting an input stream (like `VirtualLineStream`) to any output stream.

+For decryption this PoC uses the `LineInterceptor` class to intercept decrypted lines of text and provide an oppurtunity to process them.

 Encrypting a file with 1 million guid's (~37 MB) using PgpCore yields the following results:

 ```